 The implementation of PhreeqcRM in FEFLOW is not as fast as other published reactive transport codes (e.g., Mayer et al., 2002; Steefel, 2006).
-The performance of the coupling is hampered by the automated time stepping algorithm (predictor-corrector) in the implicit solution of solute transport.
-In a coupling to PhreeqcRM, the algorithm greatly reduces the transport time step after each reaction step due to abrupt changes and discontinuities in the concentration fields that result from the chemical reactions.
+The performance of the coupling in FEFLOW is hampered by the automated time stepping algorithm (predictor-corrector) in the implicit solution of solute transport.
+In the coupling to PhreeqcRM, the FEFLOW algorithm greatly reduces the transport time step after each reaction step due to abrupt changes and discontinuities in the concentration fields that result from the chemical reactions.

 Figure 7: MoMaS results from 2D advective cases: a) X3, easy case at time 1000; b) X2, medium case at time 1000; c) CP1, hard case at time 2000; d) same as c) calculated with refined mesh.

 Selected results of the 2D advective MoMaS cases are presented in Figure 7.
 According to Carrayrou et al. (2010a) the concentration of component X3 at time 1000 offers a suitable means for comparison.
-Plotted with a similar color map, Figure 7a can be directly compared to their Fig. 8.
+Plotted with a similar color map, Figure 7a can be directly compared to Carrayrou et al. (2010a, Figure 8).
 Given the bandwidth of results in Carrayrou et al. (2010a), results from FEFLOW plugin fit well with results from MIN3P (Mayer, 1999; Mayer et al., 2002), RICHY2D (Hoffmann, unknown) and HYTEC (Lagneau and van der Lee, 2010; van der Lee et al., 2002).
 Apart from slightly higher concentrations, the simulation with the refined mesh (not shown) yields a very similar concentration pattern.

-Figure 7b shows the concentration of X2 with a similar color map as in Mayer and MacQuarrie (2009) to facilitate direct comparison to their Fig. 6c.
+Figure 7b shows the concentration of X2 with a similar color map as in Mayer and MacQuarrie (2009) to facilitate direct comparison to their Figure 6c.
 Simulations with the refined mesh (not shown) yield a smoother reaction edge but otherwise the same general concentration pattern.

 Figure 7c shows the equilibrium mineral species CP1 at time 2000 for the hard advective case.
-Qualitatively, results are similar to those in Mayer and MacQuarrie (2009), Fig. 7g , however, maximum concentrations are lower (~20 versus ~24).
+Qualitatively, results are similar to those in Mayer and MacQuarrie (2009, Figure 7g); however, maximum concentrations are lower (~20 versus ~24).
 Using the refined mesh, Figure 7d reveals the discretization dependence of maximum CP1 concentrations.
 With the refined mesh, results are also quantitatively comparable to Mayer and MacQuarrie (2009).
 In addition to the figures presented here, all results that are specified by the MoMaS definition (Carrayrou et al., 2010b) are similar to results from Hoffmann (unknown) using RICHY2D.

 Figure 8: FEFLOW results for the MoMaS 2D dispersive cases; (a) and (b) S, easy case at time 10 with coarse and fine mesh, respectively; (c) X2, medium case at time 10; (d) CP1, hard case at time 2000.